VijayChandamala/mongo-crud-using-flask/README.md

 chmod +x set-up.sh
 ./setup.sh
 ```
-If it worked fine, you didn't even had to open the browser, right ?
+If it worked fine, you didn't even have to open the browser, right ?

 Alright!
 I'll post a medium link with the tutorial here soon if possible.
 See you!